General Equipment at Holland Energy Park | Holland

 • Removed and replaced deteriorated asbestos-containing insulation during maintenance outages

-The same Kaylo and Thermobestos products reportedly present at Holland Energy Park were documented in cases against Owens-Illinois and Johns-Manville successors in St. Louis and Madison County courts involving Missouri and Illinois insulators who worked throughout the region.
+The same calcium silicate pipe insulation and Thermobestos products reportedly present at Holland Energy Park were documented in cases against and successors in St. Louis and Madison County courts involving Missouri and Illinois insulators who worked throughout the region.

 Workers affiliated with Heat and Frost Insulators Local 1 (St. Louis) and Heat and Frost Insulators Local 27 (Kansas City) — whose members may have performed comparable insulation work at Holland Energy Park, Labadie Energy Center, Portage des Sioux Power Plant, and Michigan industrial facilities including the Monsanto complex in St. Louis County — have been represented in mesothelioma litigation in both state and federal court.